erdnaxeli/castblock/README.md

 docker run --network="host" erdnaxeli/castblock
 ```

+The docker image supports amd64 and arm architecture.
+In particular it should run on all raspberry pi.
+If not, please open an issue :)

 ### From source

 You need to install [go-chromecast](https://github.com/vishen/go-chromecast) first, and to make it available in your PATH.